CISecurity/CCPD-Docs/docs/source/Dashboard Deployment Guide for Windows.md

 Please repeat every step of this section for each client who wants to access the application.

 #### Importing the certificate into the java trust store ####
-This step is required if you want to use the "POST Reports to URL" with https in order to upload an Asset Report Format (ARF) results from CIS-CAT Pro Assessor to CIS-CAT Pro Dashboard.
-For more details about the integration between the Assessor and the Dashboard, please read the "Importing CIS-CAT Assessor Results" section from CIS-CAT Pro Dashboard User's Guide.

-Find the location of the java executable being used to launch Tomcat and host CIS-CAT Pro Dashboard.
-For the purposes of this guide, assume the location of java can be found at `C:\Program Files\Java\jdk1.8.0_144`.
-When using Java 8, the required `cacerts` file will be located in your **JRE** directory, here it's at `C:\Program Files\Java\jdk1.8.0_144\jre\lib\security\cacerts`.
-The location of the `cacerts` file should be noted before importing the certificate using `keytool`.
+To POST reports to Dashboard from Assessor using the `POST Reports to URL` option with HTTPS, a certificate must be imported to the java trust store.

+- Locate JRE, JDK, or openJDK used to launch Tomcat on the Tomcat/Dashboard server
+- Note the location of the `cacerts` file prior to importing certificate to `keytool`
+	- For example, if OpenJDK is located at `C:\Program Files\AdoptOpenJDK\jdk-11.0.9.101`.
+When using OpenJDK 11, then `cacerts` file will be located in `C:\Program Files\AdoptOpenJDK\jdk-11.0.9.101\lib\security\cacerts`
-Finally, using the java `keytool` application, import the certificate:
+- Use the java `keytool` application to import the certificate:

     	# Navigate to the $JAVA_HOME folder's bin directory.
-    cd C:\Program Files\Java\jdk1.8.0_144\jre\bin
+    	cd C:\Program Files\AdoptOpenJDK\jdk-11.0.9.101\bin

     	# Execute keytool
-    keytool -import -alias ccpd -keystore ../lib/security/cacerts -file c:\rootCertificate.crt The user should be prompted to enter the keystore credentials.
+    	keytool -import -alias ccpd -keystore ../lib/security/cacerts -file c:\rootCertificate.crt

+- Enter keystore credentials at prompt.
 By default, this credential is `changeit`.
+- Answer `yes` to import the certificate into the trust store

 		# The user will be asked for confirmation
     	Trust this certificate? [no]:

-Answering `yes` to this confirmation prompt will import the certificate into the trust store.

-**NOTE**:  If the application server is currently running, it must be restarted in order to incorporate the trust store.
+- Restart application server to incorporate trust store

 ##Upgrading from a previous version##